XinyangZhu/PCI_Nesh/README.md

 3. Now use this app to search for financial data about your target company!

 ## Possible Problem
 SeekingAlpha is the only available source for Earnings Call Transcript, yet it often blocks web scraping.
 Therefore, it is highly possible that you can't find information about the Earnings Call Transcript using this app.
+For other information, I get data from Nazdaq.

 ## Special Note about Earnings Call Transcript Analysis
 I was able to retreive data and analyze how long did each participant spoke for, but SeekingAlpha is very unstable for web scraping, so I didn't include it in my web page.
 You can see from the code / data from webscraper.py/data.json that I also analyzed who spoke the longest / shortest.